Raising capital for a startup fund is about who you know ... and in many cases, who your parents are.

 The research results will be publicly available and used to promote transparency and education of emerging fund managers and qualified investors.
 Students and fund managers benefit from networking opportunities and shared purpose.

-1. Study of Predictive Capital Raising Factors--New York City, Beginning Summer 2018
+1. Study of Predictive Capital Raising Factors--New York City, Summer 2018

-This summer, the GCIFS will be joined by a team of New-York based student analysts directed by academic and industry advisors to conduct an empirical research study.The study will examine predictive factors for capital raising success among first-time fund managers.
+In 2018, GCIFS was joined by a team of New-York based student analysts directed by academic and industry advisors to conduct an empirical research study.The study examined predictive factors for capital raising success among first-time fund managers.

-The study will score, gather and analyze predictive capital raising factors among emerging fund managers through interview-based studies with participating emerging managers in New york City.
-This study will primarily focus on small, open-end funds pursuing long-short equity and options trading strategies (the largest category of emerging hedge funds globally).
+The study scored, gathered and analyzed predictive capital raising factors among emerging fund managers through interview-based studies with participating emerging managers in New York City.
+This study primarily focused on small, open-end funds pursuing long-short equity and options trading strategies (the largest category of emerging hedge funds globally).

-We will try to gain deeper insight into factors that investors deem to be most important for raising capital, and factors that are actually predictive of capital raising.
-GCIFS is currently in the process of designing, testing the methodology, analyzing existing available information, and recruiting additional emerging manager interview subjects.
+We gained a deeper insight into factors that investors deem to be most important for raising capital, and factors that are actually predictive of capital raising.
+GCIFS is currently in the process of designing, testing the methodology, analyzing our existing available information, and compiling the data gathered from this study to better assist our emerging fund managers.

 2. Cryptocurrency Investment Study--Underway